I participated in a Holy Week Walk this year.

 My favorite scene involved the two angels at Jesus’s tomb.

-Told from the Archangel Michael’s point of view, it described the angels’ joy.
+Told from Archangel Michael’s point of view, it described the angels’ joy.

 The scene also put the whole story into context:

-The entire angelic choir had waited for centuries for this great moment, ever since that dreadful day the first man and the first woman decided they wanted to be like God, rather than to know and love God.
+The entire angelic choir had waited for centuries for this great moment.
+They’d seen that dreadful day the first man and the first woman decided they wanted to be like God, rather than love and know God.

 A quick description of how the angels watched God send angels to protect, guide, and lead men and women.

-And the triumphant joy of Jesus’ birth in Bethelehem.
+And the triumphant joy of Jesus’ birth in Bethlehem.

-They also sniggered remembering the look on the High Priest’s face when they tore the temple curtain in two.
+They also snickered, remembering the look on the High Priest’s face when they tore the temple curtain in two.

-And then the angels swaggered off to catch the last bit of action: Jesus on the road to Emmaus, explaining all.
+And then the angels swaggered off to watch Jesus on the road to Emmaus, explaining all.

 What else happened during Holy Week?